zetkin/checkmarx/README.md

 ```

 Then go to ~~`localhost:3000`~~ (front-end currently not working)
-`localhost:5000/docs` and upload an image.
+`localhost:5000/docs` and upload an image or submit an HTTP request to
+`localhost:5000/scan` with a form parameter `image` containing the image to
+process.